 What Causes a Poison Ivy Rash?

-The “poison” in poison ivy is an oily resin called urushiol (yoo-ROO0she-ol) found in virtually all parts of these poisonous plants.
+The “poison” in poison ivy is an oily resin called urushiol (yoo-ROO-she-ol) found in virtually all parts of these poisonous plants.
 According to the American Academy of Dermatology, approximately 85 percent of the population is sensitive to urushiol, making it one of the most potent allergens on Earth.

-- The leaves, especially young ones, contain the most toxin.
+The leaves, especially young ones, contain the most toxin.

-- The oil can remain on tool handles and clothing for as long as a year.
+The oil can remain on tool handles and clothing for as long as a year.
 Dogs and cats can carry its potency on their fur.
 This is why you can come down with a rash without having seen poison ivy in months.

-- People may become more sensitive to the oily resin urushiol with multiple exposures.
+People may become more sensitive to the oily resin urushiol with multiple exposures.
 If you’ve had poison ivy before, be sure to avoid it in the future.

-- Different people have different sensitivities to poison ivy.
+Different people have different sensitivities to poison ivy.
 The older you get before coming into contact with it, the better: You will have a lower chance of developing an allergy.
 Only about 15 percent of people are resistant to poison ivy.

 Fortunately, the oils don’t always go to work immediately, especially on dirty or work-hardened hands.
 If you come in contact with poison ivy, here’s what to do:

 Get to a source of water immediately.
-If you can clean yourself and your clothes with cold water within five minutes of touching the plant, the oil might not be absorbed into your skin.
+If you can clean yourself and your clothes with cold water within 10 minutes of touching the plant, the oil might not be absorbed into your skin.

 Don’t forget about your pet!
 They can also touch poison ivy and get the oils on their fur.
 Put on long rubber gloves and give your pet a bath.

-Poison Ivy Prevention!
+Poison Ivy Rash Prevention

-- Try to stay on cleared paths, don’t tromp off path.
+Try to stay on cleared paths, don’t tromp off path.
 If you are camping, camp in a cleared area, not in the middle of brush.

-- And do not burn the plants!
+Do NOT burn the plants!
 Because urushiol molecules are carried in smoke, it is never safe to burn poison ivy (or poison oak).

 Be sure to check our page on Summer Itches to know when you need to take a trip to the hospital based on complications of a poison ivy rash.

 Perhaps someday, plant scientists will develop a non-poisonous variety.
 Rumor has it that they have already crossed poison ivy with four-leaf clovers, hoping to get a rash of good luck.
-(Sorry, we couldn’t resist.)
+(Sorry, we couldn’t resist!)